Calcaneal Osteotomy for Flatfoot

 Arthrex offers multiple implant options for lateral column lengthening procedures including the BioSync® titanium porous wedges or the AlloSync™ allograft wedges.
 Both products are available in several shapes and sizes, allowing surgeons to choose between a permanent structural implant or an allograft implant.

-Using a small incision and blunt Guidewire, the ProStop® is inserted into the tarsal canal, between the calcaneus and talus.
-The conical shape of the ProStop mimics tarsal canal anatomy for improved fit and resistance to implant migration, while the soft thread design supports better implant to bone contact.
+The ProStop arthroereisis subtalar implant is intended to assist in treating the hyperpronated foot by stabilizing the subtalar joint.
+It is intended to block forward, downward, and medial displacement of the talus, thereby limiting excessive eversion of the hindfoot.
+The conical shape of the ProStop mimics tarsal canal anatomy for improved fit and resistance to implant migration, while the soft thread design supports better implant-to-bone contact.